 Madame de Lafayette’s La Princesse des Clèves pioneered the way as arguably the first psychological novel in the modern European tradition.
 It was also innovative because a woman penned it; that encouraged many another woman to take up writing.
 And women have been constant catalysts both as break-away self-portrayers and as objects portrayed in novels from Charlotte Buff to Emma Bovary, Anna Koljaiczek and Lucy Rennwand.
 Lafayette’s novel did not become a cult book.
 With his The Sorrows of Young Werther Goethe opened the flood gates for sentimental writing with social commentary.
 It too marked the beginning of the modern European psychological novel and inspired numerous imitators.
 However, Werther did become a kind of cult book, if often for the wrong reasons.
 It was falsely understood, for instance, as a defense of suicide.
 Flaubert pushed the boundaries of realistic description, psychological insight, and social criticism even further with his Madame Bovary, introducing economic and scientific commentary into a detailed narrative based on historical events.
 Like Werther it was sharply critiqued as immoral and blasphemous, causing quite a conservative backlash.
 Madame Bovary set a new standard for narrative fiction, becoming a mainstay in literary classrooms.

 Dostoevsky’s Notes from Underground featured an anti-hero as protagonist bent on undoing common perceptions and values.
-It proved to be an early expression of existentialism designed to raise consciousness while simultaneously exposing the difference between Self and selves and the dangers of an ‘I’ marked by too intense self- consciousness.
+It proved to be an early expression of existentialism designed to raise consciousness while simultaneously exposing the difference between Self and selves and the dangers of an ‘I’ marked by too intense self-consciousness.
 Pirandello’s absurdist play, Six Characters in Search of an Author, upended audience/reader expectations further by openly questioning why there is no author to help them understand themselves and resolve their dilemmas.
 Observers were forced to think in new ways about how confronting others and reality define the Self.

 Nietzsche’s Also Sprach Zarathustra was the radical philosophical novel that advocated a re-evaluation of values in pursuit of self-affirmation.
 It also questioned whether anyone could prove to be a reliable narrator.
 Hence, it preferred allegories, parables, and metaphors as narrative strategies.
 It definitely became a cult book, although abused by the Nazis and broadly misunderstood.
 Hesse’s Steppenwolf plays on many of the motifs and ideas found in Zarathustra as it narrates autobiographical aspects of its author rendered as an outsider.
 It became a cult book for the 60s generation but for the wrong reasons: the sex, the hallucinogenic drugs, the phantasmagorical scenes, the discussion of suicide.
 Camus’ L’Étranger took the absurd in an existentialist context further in unembellished fashion, employing a minimalist approach.
 Grass’s Die Blechtrommel extended the symbolic, absurd, and grotesque still further in creating an integrated quilt of the personal, the local, and world historical.
 His style is highly elaborate.
 Neither became cult books despite the innovatively disruptive impulses imparted to the world of letters.